LukeAskew/lukeaskew.github.io/writings/proportionally-perfect-design.md

 ## How Design Happens
 When a designer is establishing an aesthetic for a new project, one of the initial steps is to select a typeface.
-The designer chooses a font that looks promising, drops it into his design, then tweaks pixels and type size until he finds something that looks good.
-If he wants to try a different typeface, he goes through the same processes; replacing the font he just worked to refine with a new one, adjusting the spacing and size until the font works well with whatever design he's got so far.
+The designer chooses a font that looks promising, drops it into his design, then tweaks pixels and type size until she finds something that looks good.
+If she wants to try a different typeface, she goes through the same processes; replacing the font she just worked to refine with a new one, adjusting the spacing and size until the font works well with whatever design she's got so far.

 The designer isn't aware of how many pixels tall a font is or how many pixels pad the left and right sides of the words.
-He's paying attention to the proportion of the design.
-He's playing with the design - like a potter with clay or a sculptor with stone - until he finds that visual balance that just "looks right".
+She's paying attention to the proportion of the design.
+She's playing with the design - like a potter with clay or a sculptor with stone - until she finds that visual balance that just "looks right".
 This is "proportionally-perfect" design, and its what we're really after.

 We can achieve this in code, but we have to start writing code in the same way a designer works with type - by using ems.

 ## Ems

-An "em" (pronounced like the letter "m") is a unit of measure, but unlike "pixels" or "points, ems are a relative unit defined by a font's _height_.
+An <a href="http://www.fontbureau.com/blog/the-em/" target="_blank">"em"</a> (pronounced like the letter "m") is a unit of measure, but unlike "pixels" or "points, ems are a relative unit defined by a font's _height_.

 Typefaces are designed with a constant height.
 This practice was established with traditional typesetting when letters needed to fit in the same-sized row.